RIVM-bioinformatics/auriclass/README.md

 Under the hood, AuriClass does the following:

-1. Read in arguments, with some basic validation.
+1. Read in arguments using `argparse`, with some basic validation.
-2. Create an object of the `AuriClassAnalysis` class, setting attributes parsed from the CLI.
+2. Perform extra validation on arguments.
-3. Perform extra validation on arguments.
+3. Validate input files: check if sample files exist and if input sequences are Fastq format.
-4. Validate input files: check if sample files exist and if input sequences are Fastq format.
+4. Check whether dependencies are installed (currently only Mash)
-5. Check whether dependencies are installed (currently only Mash)
+5. Create an object of the `AuriClassAnalysis` class, setting attributes parsed from the CLI.
 6. Sketch the reads of the input sample and save to a temporary file.
 7. Run `mash dist` on sample and reference sketches.
 8. Check whether the estimated genome size (parsed from `mash sketch` STDERR) is within the expected range.